pillon33/sudoku-cpp/README.md

 # Mask generating
 Next step to create a puzzle is to create a mask for fully filled board (leave empty fields).
 The algorithm should ensure that theres only one possible solution.

+# Mistake checking
+There are two algorithm for mistake checking, the first one iterates through whole grid and checks if there are any mistakes.
+The second one is optimised to check if last change was a mistake or not.
+They are only used while generating puzzle, then mistakes are checkd comparing correct solution with current board state.

 # TODO
 UI:
   - General layout :heavy_check_mark: